DennisOrszulak/Stanford-CS193P-Notes/README.md

 * Change layout priority (if you have conflicting constraints)
     * You can change from max (1000) to high (750) or low (250) and the layout will try to satisfy all the restraints to the best of its ability
         * Example: Trying to make a playing card as big as possible without going off the screen
-* Put ‘@IBDesignable’ a line above the class/struct so you can see it displayed in the storyboard (without pressing run)
+* Put `@IBDesignable` a line above the class/struct so you can see it displayed in the storyboard (without pressing run)
-    * Attach the ‘in: Bundle…’ section of code for compatibility to show images in storyboard and during runtime
+    * Attach the `in: Bundle…` section of code for compatibility to show images in storyboard and during runtime

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Autolayout%20Card%20Example.png" width="400" height="150">

-* Put ‘@IBInspectable’ above a var to have them show up in the storyboard attributes inspector
+* Put `@IBInspectable` above a var to have them show up in the storyboard attributes inspector

 #### Gestures
 * Two steps to use a gesture recognizer
     * Adding a gesture recognizer to a UIView (asking the view to recognize that gesture)
     * Providing a method to handle that gesture
 * Every time the recognizer state changes, the handler is called
-    * For continuous gestures (e.g. panning), it moves from ‘.began’ through repeated ‘.changed’ to ‘.ended’ states
+    * For continuous gestures (e.g. panning), it moves from `.began` through repeated `.changed` to `.ended` states
-    * For discrete (e.g. a swipe), it goes strait to ‘.ended’ or ‘.recognized’, but also could go to ‘.failed’ or ‘.cancelled’
+    * For discrete (e.g. a swipe), it goes strait to `.ended` or `.recognized`, but also could go to `.failed` or `.cancelled`
 * Types of recognizers (Pinch/Rotation/Swipe/Tap/LongPress)

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Recognizers%201.png" width="600" height="250">